riccardik/exp_assignment2/readme.md

-# Experimental Robotics Laboratory - Assignment 1
+# Experimental Robotics Laboratory - Assignment 2
 ## Riccardo Lastrico - 4070551

 ### Assignment contents
-<p>The assignment content is an exercise based on ROS about a finite state machine that represent a pet-like robot behavior.
+<p>The assignment content is an exercise based on ROS about a finite state machine that represent a pet-like robot behavior; this robot moves in a 3D simulation using Gazebo and is equipped with an RGB camera.
+Using that camera, is able to recognize a ball that moves around in the environment, following the user's commands.
-The robot moves into a 2D space and can receive external commands that may change its behavior.

 </p>